Abhishek2271/TransferabilityAnalysis/README.md

 Cited as:
 Zhou, S., Wu, Y., Ni, Z., Zhou, X., Wen, H., & Zou, Y. (2018).
 DoReFa-net: Training low bitwidth convolutional neural networks with low bitwidth gradients. arXiv:1606.06160 [cs].

-#### For quantization source available from authors is used.
+#### For quantization, source available from authors is used.
 This is available at:
 https://github.com/tensorpack/tensorpack/tree/master/examples/DoReFa-Net

 Quantization and the networks used is based on the examples provided on the Tensorpack repository: